Adanna-Nnajiofor/Note-taking-API-with-typescript/README.md

 ### 3. Implementing Routes & Controllers

-- Created `routes/noteRoutes.ts` for handling API endpoints
+- Created `routes/noteRoutes.ts` for handling note API endpoints
+- Created `routes/categoryRoutes.ts` for handling category API endpoints
 - Implemented CRUD operations in `controllers/noteController.ts`
 - Defined the `Note` model using Mongoose in `models/Note.ts`
+- Defined the `Category` model in `models/Category.ts`

 ### 4. Adding Category Support

 - Updated the `Note` model to include a `categoryId` field
 - Modified the `createNote` and `updateNote` controllers to require `categoryId`
 - Added a new endpoint to retrieve notes by category
+- Implemented CRUD operations for categories
+- Categories accept either an **ObjectId** reference to the `Category` model or a normal object with `name` and `description`

 ### 5. Testing with Postman

+#### Notes Endpoints:

 - **GET** `/api/notes` - Retrieve all notes
 - **GET** `/api/notes/:id` - Retrieve a specific note